and Pre-Winter service and/or storage.

 3. Check ALL GROUNDING WIRES nuts/bolts and that includes the one at the frame at the ignition coils (and sometimes horn) area.
 Check battery cable ends and appearance of the plastic/rubber covering for at least 2 inches from the battery.
 Be thorough, not just a quick glance.

 5. Some models may require special service, or shortened intervals.
-Paralever models require checking U-joints and transmission output regularly; monolever's require input to rear drive lubricated, etc. I recommend checking rear wheel on single-sided models (Monolever and Paralever) OFTEN for amount of feelable play, tire/wheel not touching the ground.
+Paralever models require checking U-joints and transmission output regularly; Monolever's and Paralevers need the wheel drive bearing checked for free play. ...that is...
+I recommend checking rear wheel on single-sided models (Monolever and Paralever) OFTEN for amount of feelable play, tire/wheel not touching the ground.
 Hands to 9:00 and 3:00; or, 12:00 and 6:00; push-pull angularly; and again in-out.
 0.020" max movement at the rim, is BMW's spec.

 6. Once: Remove, during a regular oil change, the pan, oilscreen, pickup.
 Clean, replace gaskets, tighten things, etc. Will not be needed again until engine overhaul.
 Include an inspection for cracks on the pickup & boss.
 Use Loctite medium strength blue on internal bolts for oil pickup fitments.
 New gasket(s).
 I have an article on the details: http://bmwmotorcycletech.info/pangasket.htm